hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-We will change each of our pad's properties, and we will do that with the class name `.box`, to give them unique styling.
+We will change each of our button's properties, and we will do that with the class name `.box`, to give them unique styling.

 ```css
 .box {
   width: 100px;
   height: 100px;
   margin: 10px  0;

   /* To learn more about the box-shadow property, check out the hacking section */
   box-shadow: 0  8px  6px  -6px  black;
   background-color: #444;